Twoure/UnSupportedServicesTools.bundle/README.md

 ***
 ## Issues

 - Sometimes the USST channel timeouts when installing.
-Normally it will continue to install, but sometimes this is an indicator of an error.
+Normally it will continue to install, but at-times this is indicative to an error.

 ***
 ## [Changelog](Changelog.md#changelog)